pedal-edu/pedal/docsrc/teachers/tools/sandbox.rst

     Sets the given ``inputs`` strings to be the value that ``input`` will return.
     This allows you to test students' code that involves the builtin ``input`` function, mocking whatever needs to be typed in.

+.. function:: get_raw_output() -> str

+    Returns the raw output of the students' code, as a string.

 TODO: Add in other pedal.sandbox.commands!